Storm-Glitch-O1/mcp-mock-api/README.md

       "command": "node",
       "args": [
         "${workspaceFolder}/dist/server.js",
-        "--storage-path=${workspaceFolder}/mcp-data"
+        "--storage-path=${workspaceFolder}/mcp-data",
+        "--port=9090"
       ]
     }
   }
 }
 ```

+If no port is provided, the server will use the default port 9090.
 If no storage path is provided, the server will use a `data` directory in the current working directory.

 ## Usage